dexidp/dex/Documentation/saml-connector.md

 The connector doesn't support signed AuthnRequests or encrypted attributes.

 The connector doesn't support refresh tokens since the SAML 2.0 protocol doesn't provide a way to requery a provider without interaction.
+Ensure that the "offline_access" scope is not requested in client apps.

 ## Configuration